 Function of Plinth Beam:

-- Plinth beam prevents differential settlement in buildings as a result of all the load on the plinth beam is uniformly transferred to the foundation.
+- The plinth beam prevents differential settlement in buildings as a result of all the load on the plinth beam is uniformly transferred to the foundation.

-- It prevents moisture from foundation to enter within the building.
+- It prevents moisture from the foundation to enter the building.

 - It ties all of the columns.

 - This prevents cracks from the foundation from reaching the wall.